 Elk are the largest members of the deer family, Cervidae.
 They have a wide range in North America, ranging from Alaska to northern Mexico and eastward across much of Canada.
 Elk characteristics include large size with light brown fur and white patches on their rumps and bellies.
 Their antlers grow up to 5 feet long making them the second-largest species of deer in North America after moose.

-Vocalizations made by elk vary depending on age, sex and situation but generally consist of bugles — loud calls used primarily during mating season– grunts, snorts, bleats and clicks.
+Vocalizations made by elk vary depending on age, sex, and situation but generally consist of bugles — loud calls used primarily during the mating season– grunts, snorts, bleats, and clicks.

 - Mating Season – Elk can be found engaging in breeding activities from mid-September through late October

-- Courtship Rituals – Bulls (male elks) engage in impressively intricate posturing displays which involve bugling and antler clashing with other competing bulls.
+- Courtship Rituals – Bulls (male elks) engage in impressively intricate posturing displays which involve bugling and antlers clashing with other competing bulls.

 - Bulls Fighting – During rutting season, male elk compete intensely for mates by challenging each other using physical strength such as butting heads and pushing against one another